-Boating is guarantees wonderful memories.
-Boating provides 'Vacations on Demand'.
+Boating guarantees wonderful memories.
+Boating provides ‘Vacations on Demand’.

-"As a Certified Professional Yacht Broker, I am a CPYB Certification Advisory Board Member, active member of Yacht Brokers Association of America (YBAA), bonded and licensed Florida broker and Member of the Florida Yacht Brokers Association (FYBA).
-My job is to make every boat purchase, sale, or donation, smooth sailing and businesslike, in homeport, or elsewhere."
+“As a Certified Professional Yacht Broker, I am a past CPYB Certification Advisory Board Member, member of YBAA, and Member of the International Yacht Brokers Association (IYBA).
+My job is to make every boat purchase, sale, or donation, smooth sailing and businesslike, in homeport, or elsewhere.”

 Working with you to locate a boat

 As your representative, Essex Yacht Sales offers a comprehensive range of services.
 These are particularly valuable for busy, discerning, professional clients, who have limited available time and wish to preserve their privacy.
 Our professional advice is also welcomed by new boaters, or those looking for specialty boats.
 Essex Yacht Sales will: